telerik/winforms-docs/richtexteditor/overview.md

 * __Table support__ – including nested tables, merging cells, setting different __RowSpan__ and __ColumnSpan__, tables with auto width and more.
 [Read more]({%slug winforms/richtexteditor-/document-elements/table%})

+* __Section Columns__ You can arrange the text into columns with equal or different width and set a separator between them.
+Find more information on how to use this feature in the [Section Columns]({%radrichtexteditor-ui-for-applying-rich-text-formatting-section-columns%}) UI and [Section Columns API]({%slug winforms/richtextEditor/section-columns%}) articles.

 * __ContextMenu__ - a standard one is provided out of the box, but it can be easily customized or substituted for a user-defined one.
 [Read more]({%slug winforms/richtexteditor-/ui-for-applying-rich-text-formatting/context-menu%})

 * __SelectionMiniToolbar__ - very similar to the one in MS Word, but can also be replaced with another.
 [Read more]({%slug winforms/richtexteditor-/ui-for-applying-rich-text-formatting/selection-mini-toolbar%})